Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{\al: Interactive measure of diversity}

 To evaluate the efficiency of~\cref{algevolgan}, which now incorporates seed optimization from~\cref{fairalg}, various facial categories were targeted, and the \al{} measures the user's satisfaction.
-We report the number of iteration over 25-images screens required to achieve satisfactory results in the user's eye for each category.
-Here, we measure diversity considering up to four categories: Female Asian, Female Blonde, Male Black, Male Blond~(see~\cref{examplesfaces} in the appendix).
+We report the number of iterations over 25-image screens required to achieve satisfactory results in the user's eye for each category.
+Here, we measure diversity considering up to four categories: Female Asian, Female Blonde, Male Black, and Male Blond~(see~\cref{examplesfaces}).